Sleepless Nights (novel)

 Sleepless Nights is a 1979 novel by American novelist and critic Elizabeth Hardwick.

 Summary

 In Sleepless Nights a woman looks back on her life—the parade of people, the shifting background of place—and assembles a scrapbook of memories, reflections, portraits, letters, wishes, and dreams.
-The novel contains autobiographical elements.
+The novel contains autobiographical elements including glimpses into her childhood in Kentucky, visiting jazz clubs to see Billie Holiday, trysts with American Communists, poets, and New York's literary intelligentsia.

+Hardwick dedicated the novel to her daughter, Harriet, and to Mary McCarthy.
+As told by writer Sarah Nicole Prickett: "Hardwick began the novel after divorcing her husband [the American poet Robert Lowell] and finished it after he died in a taxi from the airport to her apartment."
+The book was influenced by both Renata Adler’s Speedboat and Colette’s The Pure and the Impure.

 Reception

+In a rave review for The New York Times, Joan Didion called Sleepless Nights an "extraordinary and haunting book".

-Writing for the New York Times, Lauren Groff referred to the book as "[...] brilliant, brittle and strange".
+Writing for The New York Times in 2018, Lauren Groff referred to the book as "brilliant, brittle and strange".

+In 1979, Sleepless Nights was nominated for the National Book Critics Circle Award for Fiction.

 Cultural influence

 Sigrid Nunez drew inspiration from the book while writing her novel The Friend.